-Regardless of which version of watchOS is targeted, in Xamarin Studio’s Solution Pad a complete solution will look something like this:
+Regardless of which version of watchOS is targeted, in Visual Studio for Mac’s Solution Pad a complete solution will look something like this:

 The Parent App in a watchOS solution is a regular iOS app.
 This is the only project in the solution that is visible on the phone.
 Use-cases for this app would include tutorials, administrative screens, and middle-tier filtering, cacheing, etc. However, it is possible for the user to install and run the watch app/extension without ever having opened the parent app, so if you need the Parent app to run for one-time initialization or administration, you need to program your watch app/extension to tell the user that.